gschmutz/stream-processing-workshop/08-static-data-ingestion/README.md

 ## Create the Kafka Connector to pull driver from Postgresql

-No it's time to start a Kafka JDBC connector, which gets all the data from the `driver` table and publishes into the `truck_driver` topic.
+Now it's time to use a Kafka Connect  JDBC connector, which gets all the data from the `driver` table and publishes it to the `truck_driver` topic.
+Unlike the MQTT Connector we have used in [IoT Data Ingestion through MQTT into Kafka](../06-iot-data-ingestion-over-mqtt/README.md), the [Kafka Connect JDBC Connector](https://docs.confluent.io/current/connect/kafka-connect-jdbc/index.html) is already part of the Kafka Connect cluster, so we don't have to provision additional software in order to use it.

 Similar to the way we have configured and created the MQTT connect, create a new file `configure-connect-jdbc.sh` in the `scripts` folder.